Coloured Stone

 Coloured Stone is an Aboriginal Australian band whose members originate from the Koonibba Mission, west of Ceduna, South Australia.
+They first became known for their 1984 single, "Black Boy".
 The band performs using guitar, bass, drums, and Aboriginal instruments – didjeridu, bundawuthada (gong stone) and clap sticks – to play traditional music.

-"Mouydjengara" is a whale-dreaming song of the Mirning people.

 Background and members

 The original Coloured Stone band members were three brothers, Bunna Lawrie (drums, lead vocals, songwriter), and Neil Coaby (rhythm guitar and backing vocals) and Mackie Coaby (bass guitar and backing vocals), and their nephew, Bruce (aka Bunny) Mundy (lead guitar and backing vocals).
 All are from the community of Koonibba, South Australia.

 Lawrie is a member and respected elder of the Mirning people coastal Nullarbor region in South Australia.
 He is known as a whale-dreamer, songman, medicine man and storyteller.
 He is Coloured Stone's founding member and chief songwriter.

 The band's single, "Black Boy" was a success when first released in 1984.
 It became the number one song in Fiji, and sold 120,000 copies.
 The lyrics included the line "Black boy, black boy, the colour of your skin is your pride and joy", which was a somewhat revolutionary sentiment for Aboriginal people in the 1980s.
+Four decades after its release, the single still inspires hope and inspiration for generations of Aboriginal people.
+The song was used in Warwick Thornton's 2021/2 vampire TV series, Firebite.

 Lawrie's son, Jason Scott, played guitar, bass, drums and didgeridoo for Coloured Stone from the age of 13 years.
 His first major gig was "Rock Against Racism" in Adelaide.
 Scott has also performed at the Sydney Opera House and he toured the US in 1994 with the Wirrangu Band as part of a cultural exchange program.
 With his band Desert Sea, Scott released an album in 2002 titled From the Desert to the Sea.

 The current members of Coloured Stone are: Lawrie (vocals, rhythm guitar, didgeridoo, gong stone), Selwyn Burns (lead guitar, vocals), Peter Hood (drums), Cee Cee Honeybee (backing vocals) and guest musicians (bass guitarist, didgeridoo player, keyboard player.